-Each day, for 35 minutes, secondary students are engaged in SMART (Students' Maximising Achievement Responsibility on Time).
+For 35 minutes each day, secondary students are engaged in SMART (Students' Maximising Achievement Responsibility on Time).
 In their SMART block, students participate in a variety of activities designed to encourage independence and self-directed learning.
-Activities are broad in nature and include service activities, academic enrichment and support, as well as student led clubs and initiatives such as The Green Machine, Student Council and Model United Nations.
+Activities are broad in nature and include service activities, academic enrichment and support, as well as student-led clubs and initiatives such as The Green Machine, Student Council and Model United Nations.